About Your Sutured Drainage Catheter

 • Waste basket

-3. Open the packages containing the needleless connector, 3-way stopcock, and drainage bag.
+3. Open the packages with the needleless connector, 3-way stopcock, and drainage bag.
 Put the package from the drainage bag to one side.

-4. Remove the protective cover from the base of the needleless connector and throw it away.
+4. Take off the protective cover from the base of the needleless connector and throw it away.
 Attach the needleless connector to the center port of the stopcock (see Figure 1).
-Put the stopcock down.
+Then put the stopcock down.

-5. Remove the drainage bag from the package.
+5. Take the drainage bag out of the package.
 Connect the tubing from the drainage bag to the stopcock with a twisting motion.
 Close the drainage port on the bottom of the bag by turning it clockwise.
-Closing the port prevents leaking.
+Closing the port stops it from leaking.

 6. Place the assembled drainage bag back in its package.
 This will keep it clean until you are ready to connect it to the catheter.

-7. Wash your hands again, then put on non-sterile gloves.
+7. Wash your hands again, then put on the non-sterile gloves.

-8. If the bag is attached with a safety pin, remove the safety pin.
-Make sure the new drainage bag is within your reach.
+8. If the bag is attached with a safety pin, take out the safety pin.
+Make sure you can reach the new drainage bag.

-9. While holding gauze under the connector, twist off the old stopcock and drainage system from the catheter and throw it away.
+9. Hold gauze under the connector and twist off the old stopcock and drainage system from the catheter.
+Then throw it away.
 Quickly attach the new stopcock and drainage system.

-10. Make sure the off tap of the stopcock is turned in the direction of the needleless connector.
+10. Turn off the tap of the stopcock.
+It should face in the direction of the needleless connector.

 Figure 4.
 Placing the catheter and removing the paper back of the CathGrip